Eiffel Tower Guided Tour to 2nd Floor - Elevator

 General information about the Eiffel Tower elevator ticket

-This ticket grants you skip-the-line elevator access to the iconic Eiffel Tower, taking you directly to the second floor with an English-speaking guide in an intimate small group setting.
+This ticket grants you elevator access to the iconic Eiffel Tower, taking you directly to the second floor with an English-speaking guide in an intimate small group setting.
 Your experience includes a guided tour of the first and second levels, where you'll discover fascinating insights about this legendary wrought-iron landmark while enjoying spectacular 360-degree panoramic views of Paris.
 The tour combines expert commentary with free time for independent exploration, and includes the option to ascend to the summit for even more breathtaking vistas.

 Ticket overview: